PokeTrails/PokeTrailsDocs/README.md

 # PokéTrailsDocs

-Official Documentation for the PokéTrails Application.

-Developed by Rahal Abeyrathna, Suraj Shrestha, Talie Hodge.
+Official Documentation for the PokéTrails Application, developed by Rahal Abeyrathna, Suraj Shrestha, Talie Hodge.

 ## Table of Contents